 - 1. The Supervisor(s) is/are responsible for approving the draft of the dissertation for circulation to the core committee, and ensuring that it is so circulated.
 The Supervisor, with the assistance of the Department and Core Committee, is responsible for collecting comments on the draft from the Committee members and providing the student with feedback on the draft dissertation within six weeks of its circulation to the Core Committee.
 Once the Committee decides that the thesis is defensible, regular School of Graduate Studies procedures for the Final Oral Examination will be followed.
 (See SGS Handbook for Ph.D. regulations.) - 2.
 Supervisor, in consultation with the student and the Core Committee, chooses a date for the PhD Oral Defense. - 3.
 No less than eight weeks prior to the proposed defense date, the Supervisor will provide the Graduate Coordinator with the names of three potential External Examiners/Appraisers, in ranked order of preference.
 A copy of the CV of the first ranked Examiner should also be provided.
 Supervisors are encouraged to make preliminary inquiries with the potential examiners to determine their interest in participating and their availability for the proposed date.
 The Graduate Coordinator will review the recommendations for External Examiners and must approve one of the candidates before the defense can formally be scheduled. - 4.
-The Oral Defense Committee is made up of at least five faculty members, normally the Supervisor, the two members of the Core Committee, the External Examiner and a "fifth" faculty member, normally from within the department, who has an arms-length association with the student and with the thesis. - 5.
+The Oral Defense Committee is made up of at least five faculty members, normally the Supervisor, the two members of the Core Committee, the External Examiner and a "fifth" faculty member, normally from within the department, who has an arms-length association with the student and with the thesis.
+Because a defence CANNOT proceed if at least two faculty members outside of the core committee are not participating in the defence, the department recommends that a sixth faculty member also be named to the committee in order to insure that a defence is not cancelled because of a lack of quorum. - 5.
 Once an External Examiner has been approved, the Supervisor will provide the Graduate Office with the date and time when every member of the defense committee is available.
 It is the responsibility of the Supervisor to confirm the date of the Oral Defense.
-A minimum of seven weeks must be given to the Graduate Office to undertake the preparation of the defense.
-SGS will not accept bookings with less than six weeks advance notice. - 6.
-The Graduate Office will make a room booking at the School of Graduate Studies will courier a copy of the thesis with a letter of instruction to the External Examiner and will circulate the thesis to the other committee members with a letter advising of the time/date/place of the defense.
+A minimum of seven weeks must be given to the Graduate Office to undertake the preparation of the defense

+6. The Graduate Office will make a room booking at the School of Graduate Studies will courier a copy of the thesis with a letter of instruction to the External Examiner and will circulate the thesis to the other committee members with a letter advising of the time/date/place of the defense.
 The student must therefore submit sufficient number of copies of the thesis to the Graduate Office a minimum of six weeks prior to the defense date.